What NOT to treat

 Chocolate & Dairy

 Chocolate stockings, advent calendars and boxes of Favourites, December is abundant with chocolate.
 These products contain methylxanthines which can cause vomiting, diarrhea, panting, thirst, seizures and even death for your pet.
+I would not even recommend feeding carob treats as they can be confusing for pets and children who don’t understand the difference between carob and real chocolate.

 BBQ scraps- bones, fat, onions

 Being Aussie, there’s nothing we like more than a summer BBQ and it’s really tempting to share the BBQ scraps with our pets.
 Be wise when doing this.
 Corn on the cob for example, can lodge in a dog’s intestines, cats and dogs can get sick from eating onions, and feeding fatty Christmas ham can set off pancreatitis.
 To protect your pet’s health and wellbeing remember the number one rule – never feed cooked bones.
 Cooked bones can splinter and stick in your pet’s throat.
+For a long lasting chew, try love’em liver chews, or goat horns, antlers or raw bones from Pet Circle

 Under no circumstances should your pet consume any alcohol.
 Be careful of leaving cups in easy to reach places, or letting your pet lap up a spilled beverage.